noarche/AutoPrompt/README.md

 # ꧁꧂ 🪄 How & Why to Use

-To Generate a prompt place a check in the boxes.
+To Generate a prompt: place a check in the boxes.
 Think of these boxes as containers packed full of random prompts.
 The final prompt will be combined as one prompt with a comma inbetween the random strings pulled from the boxes.